visforvali/ws297y/syllabus.md

 You're expected to regularly, substantively participate through thoughtful, informal contributions in text channels and sync class sessions that reflect what we're learning organically reacting/replying to classmates; doing classwork in a relatively timely fashion; and attending coffee chats.

+Participation takes a lot of forms!
+It means talking out loud, posting in #💻classroom and in #🔢team, submitting writing activities in a timely fashion, reading together and "buddy-working" with peers.
+It means organically replying and reacting to your classmates' posts (no boring "discussion board"-style replies, please!), coming to coffee chats, helping your peers, etc. It means DMing me for clarification, or before an absence or a class you know will be an "off day" to ask me to say something in class for you.
+These are all measurable, valid forms of participation!
+If there's another form that works for you, or if you're anxious about how you’re participating, please proactively reach out to me so we can talk about it!
+After 5 weeks of low participation, we'll need to meet to discuss whether it makes sense for you to stay in the class or withdraw.

 ## Writing Activities

 ### Low-Stakes (Ungraded) Writing